fschutt/azul/examples/README.md

 # Examples

+## How to run Examples

+To run an example:

+ 1. clone the project
+ 2. build it from the repository root `cargo build`
+ 3. Run the desired example like this `cargo run --example <project_name>`. for example `cargo run --example calculator`

 ## `async`

 - Shows the use of `async::Task` to create a background thread to run a long-running task.